Overview

 • break down the UI codebase into individual, manageable files.

-• describe the UI with HTML-like markup within Javascript files (JSX/TSX).
+• describe UI with HTML-like markup within TypeScript files (JSX/TSX).

 • import and consume third-party components.